Yogesh-K-Matkar/react_concept_react_app/README.md

       Provider acts as Distributor/Delivery Person of the WholeSeller that takes a variety of Products and stores them in Tempo.

-    c. useContext(Consumer/Destination Component):- A hook that allows you to consume a context.
+    30.3. useContext(Consumer/Destination Component):- A hook that allows you to consume a context.

        Syntax:-
          import { useContext } from "react";

-       E.g. //3rd step
+       e.g. //3rd step

             const { bioInfo, addressInfo } = useContext(BioContextStore);